 Blaenffos Owner-Build Passivhaus On site February 2017

-The owner constructed this low-budget Passivhaus home with the help of two local carpenters from the same village and was inspired to become a full time builder of Passivhaus homes!
+The owner constructed this low-budget Passivhaus home with the help of two local carpenters and was inspired to become a full time builder of Passivhaus homes!
 Working with Architect Charles Grylls we were able to provide simple but detailed plans with almost all junctions fully detailed and proven from previous buildings.
 Initially sceptical of the minimalist details, the builders now say that it would be an easy and quick way to build any house, Passiv or otherwise.
 The site is a 3 hour drive away but site visits have not been required.
 Emailed progress photos and the occasional call or text has been all the supervision required.

 Architect Charles Grylls strikes a pose in the driving rain, March 29th 2017.
 The windows installed but are covered by house wrap awaiting a dry day to expose them.